LIPS-scheme/lips/docs/docs/lips/intro.md

 ### Gensyms
-With lisp macros you can use [gensyms](/docs/scheme-intro/macros#gensyms), they are special Scheme symbols that use JavaScript symbols behind the sceen, so they are proven to be unique.
+With lisp macros you can use [gensyms](/docs/scheme-intro/macros#gensyms), they are special Scheme symbols that use JavaScript symbols behind the scene, so they are proven to be unique.
 Additionally you can use named gensym if you pass string as first argument:

 ```scheme